DefangLabs/defang-docs/docs/concepts/defang-byoc.md

 ## DigitalOcean

 :::info

-The Private Beta of the Defang BYOC DigitalOcean Provider will be released in September 2024.
-Its development is tracked [here](https://github.com/DefangLabs/defang/pull/594).
+The Public Preview of the v1 Defang BYOC DigitalOcean Provider as of October 1 2024.
 :::

+Please read the [DigitalOcean Provider](../providers/digitalocean/digitalocean.md) documentation for more details about how the DigitalOcean provider works and how to get started.

 ## Azure